This tour is no longer available, please see similar tours below or send an enquiry

 Accommodation: Casas particulares

-Santiago de Cuba is known as the City of Heroes due to the important role it played in the battles for both the independence and the revolution.
+We have a day out of the saddle today to explore Santiago de Cuba, known as the City of Heroes due to the important role it played in battles for both independence and the revolution.
 Spend this morning sightseeing, including a visit to the Moncada Barracks, where the opening shots of the revolution were fired on 26 July 1953 when Castro and his men attacked the barracks.
 We also visit the Santa Ifigenia Cemetery, where Jose Marti and Fidel Castro are buried.

 Accommodation: Casas particulares